sbelectronics/h8/h8-8meg/ramdisk/README.md

 file, if the end of file is very close to the end of the last block.
 For this, I increased the size of the driver until it allocated an extra block.

+## Booting

+The directory `rom/` contains some ROMs based on Douglass's newmon monitor:

+* h8mon2.rom ... for Norberto's SBHC Z80 board

+On these ROMS, you can boot the ramdisk by pressing `0-8-<unit>` on the keypad, for example `0-8-0` to boot from RD0.
+The disk must be INITed and SYSGENed.
+You can also boot over serial by pressing `B-R-<unit>`.

 ## Building

 This driver was built using VirtualHDOS by Douglass Miller.